Abdul Rashid Ghazi

 Abdul Rashid Ghazi (Note: عبد الرشید غازی) (c.
-29 January 1964 – 10 July 2007) was a Pakistani Islamic scholar and diplomat-turned Islamist dissident who served as Khatib of Lal Masjid, the Chief Executive of Jamia Faridia University, the Chairman of Defense of Human Rights Pakistan (DHR), a member of UNICEF Committee on Preventive healthcare, the President of Idara Aalia Tanzeem ul Madaris and Al-Qassim Foundation and the leader of Difa-e-Pakistan Council.
-Prior to this he had worked for the Ministry of Education and UNESCO, a specialized agency of the United Nations.
+29 January 1964 – 10 July 2007) was a Pakistani Islamic scholar and diplomat-turned Islamist dissident who was Khatib of Lal Masjid, the Chief Executive of Jamia Faridia University, the Chairman of Defense of Human Rights Pakistan (DHR), a member of UNICEF Committee on preventive healthcare and a leader of Difa-e-Pakistan Council.
+Prior to this he had worked for the Ministry of Education and was a diplomat affiliated with UNESCO, a specialized agency of the United Nations.

 He was the son of Muhammad Abdullah Ghazi, and younger brother of Abdul Aziz Ghazi.

-Abdul Rashid was assassinated during Operation Sunrise after Pakistan Army Special Service Group stormed the Lal Masjid in Islamabad.
+Abdul Rashid was assassinated on 10 July 2007 during Operation Sunrise after Pakistan Army Special Service Group stormed the Lal Masjid in Islamabad.

+In February 2016, Islamabad High Court issued an arrest warrants for Pervez Musharraf and several other high-ranking officials for their role in the targeted killing of Ghazi and sought a Red Notice from Interpol.
+The Supreme Court of Pakistan also ruled that the killing was an extrajudicial assassination.

 Early life and education

-He was an ethnic Baloch, descending from the Sadwani (Sodvani) clan of the Mazari tribe, in the town of Basti-Abdullah near Rojhan in Rajanpur, the border district of Punjab province of Pakistan.
+Abdul Rashid Ghazi was born on 29 January 1964 in the town of Basti Abdullah near Rojhan in Rajanpur, the border district of Punjab province of Pakistan.
+He hailed from an ethnic Baloch family belonging to the Sodwani clan of the Mazari tribe.
+Ghazi was fluent in his native Balochi, Saraiki, Urdu, Persian, English and Arabic.
+He generally used to communicate in Balochi with his family and the tribals of his area.